-The framework is in its second iteration of reporting on the performance of both money and welfare rights advice.
+The framework is in its third iteration of reporting on the performance of both money and welfare rights advice.
 The three iterations prior to 2017/18 reported solely on the performance of money advice services for 2014-17.
-In addition, this iteration will be the second in which local authorities are asked to report on the softer outcomes of advice (e.g. its impact on the health and wellbeing of clients).

 With increasing uncertainty in relation to the future funding of money and welfare rights advice services in the face of ongoing budget cuts, as evidenced in the previous iterations of the framework, the need to demonstrate the impact of the services remains key.

-Anyone interested in finding out more about this work should contact either Cara Connachan.
+Anyone interested in finding out more about this work should contact Cara Connachan.